11 Best Email Management Software in 2025 (+ how to choose one)

 Cons:

-For teams looking for teams collaboration.
+For large support teams looking for email collaboration.

 As we’ve seen, a lot of email management software let you manage shared email aliases.
 Front is no exception.
 Just like Missive, lets you manage shared inboxes as well as your personal inbox.